 The Application Process: During the second phase of the application to Grand Circus’ .NET Bootcamp, students will be given the opportunity to apply for the scholarship.

-The Scholarship: $1000 discount on tuition
+The Scholarship: $1,000 off tuition

-The Scholarship: 50-70% of tuition
+The Scholarship: 50-70% off tuition